FedeDP/ncursesFM/README.md

 * ncurses    -> UI
 * libarchive -> archiving/extracting support
 * pkg-config -> to manage libraries link in makefile
-* glibc      -> to set locale and for mntent functions (useful only if compiled with libudev too)
+* glibc      -> to set locale, for inotify, and for mntent functions (useful only if compiled with libudev too)
 * git        -> to clone repo

 ## Optional compile time dependencies